cristeab/aq_dashboard/README.md

 ![AQD](screenshots/aq_dashboard.png "Air Quality Dashboard")

+Left Column Values:

+-	Current room temperature in Celsius degrees

+-	Relative humidity (amount of moisture in the air) - the normal value is around 40%

+-	Atmospheric pressure expressed in hectoPascals

+Center Display:

+- The 10-minute Air Quality Index (AQI) - derived from dust particle measurements using a pair of PMSA007 sensors

+Right Column Values:

+-	Noise level in the environment (30 dB would be very quiet)

+-	Gas resistance measurement from the BME688 sensor - used to detect volatile compounds and gases

+-	Indoor Air Quality index (smell index) calculated using gas resistance and humidity readings

+Particulate Matter Measurements (from 2 PMSA007 sensors):

+-	PM1.0: Concentration of tiny particles smaller than 1.0 microns in diameter

+-	PM2.5: Concentration of fine particles smaller than 2.5 microns - can penetrate deep into lungs.
+These values are used to compute the 10-min AQI above.

+-	PM10: Concentration of particles smaller than 10 microns - includes dust, pollen, and mold

+Particle Count Measurements (from 2 PMSA007 sensors):

+-	PM0.3+(0.1L): Number of particles larger than 0.3 microns per 0.1 liter of air

+-	PM0.5+(0.1L) Number of particles larger than 0.5 microns per 0.1 liter of air

+-	PM1.0+(0.1L) Number of particles larger than 1.0 microns per 0.1 liter of air

+-	PM2.5+(0.1L): Number of particles larger than 2.5 microns per 0.1 liter of air

+-	PM5.0+(0.1L) Number of particles larger than 5.0 microns per 0.1 liter of air

+-	PM10+(0.1L) Number of particles larger than 10 microns per 0.1 liter of air

 ## Bill of Materials

 The sensors can be connected on USB ports (4) of a PC.